 Gaining industry experience will give you a feel for what your future career could actually be like.
 While you won’t be as actively involved as you will be during your clinical rotations, an industry-related job will give you a sense of what’s to come.

 Do you enjoy being in a medical setting?
 Do research opportunities intrigue and excite you?
 Do you feel good about the hands-on experience of helping others?
-You may be well into your doctor journey already, but it’s best to find out if you have what it takes and if you enjoy the work before you go down the path even further.
+You may already be well into your doctor journey, but it’s best to find out whether you have what it takes and whether you enjoy the work before you go down the path even further.

 Take Personal Time

 Many students choose to take a gap year for their own personal reasons.
-You might take a gap year due to health concerns, to take care of a loved one, to pursue a passion project, or to travel the world before you’re tied down with medical school.
+You might take a gap year for health concerns, to care for a loved one, to pursue a passion project, or to travel the world before you’re tied down by medical school.

-These reasons to take a gap year before medical school can be difficult to sort through for premeds.
+These reasons to take a gap year before medical school can be challenging for premeds to sort through.
 It’s a tough decision to make.
 The drive to push on and remain with your peers is very strong.
 It all comes down to assessing your own personal situation, needs, and goals.
 If you have a strong reason to take time off, one year is not a long time in the grand scheme of your doctor journey.

 Your own health and the health of your loved ones will not wait for you to finish medical school and residency.
 What are your goals?
 What are your values?
 What’s most important to you in life?

 Or maybe you’ve always wanted to travel the world but haven’t had the chance to yet.
-Once you start medical school, it will be difficult to get time away for extended travel opportunities.
+Once you start medical school, it will be challenging to find time away for extended travel.

 Are There Downsides to Taking a Gap Year Before Medical School?